mapbox/rio-mbtiles/README.rst

                                       when accessing the input dataset.
 See the GDAL format driver documentation for more
                                       information.

+      --co, --profile NAME=VALUE      Driver specific creation options.See the documentation for the selected output driver
+                                      for more information.

       --wo NAME=VALUE                 See the GDAL warp options documentation for more information.